 If you designate an ad unit as special, a trafficker must explicitly target it, even if it's hierarchically below the inventory that's been targeted.
 No line item will serve to a special ad unit unless that ad unit has been explicitly targeted.

-Special ad units are marked throughout Ad Manager with .
+Special ad units are marked throughout Ad Manager with , which indicates that the inventory requires explicit targeting in order to serve.

 - If you mark an ad unit that has line items delivering to it as special, any line items that aren't explicitly targeting that ad unit will stop delivering to it.